ansible/community-docs/maintaining.rst

 For more information about the process, refer to the `Backporting guidelines <https://docs.ansible.com/ansible/devel/community/development_process.html#backporting-merged-prs-in-ansible-core>`_.

-Backporting can be implemented automatically using GitHub bots (for example, with the `Patchback app <https://github.com/apps/patchback>`_) and labeling like it is done in `community.general <https://github.com/ansible-collections/community.general>`_ and `community.network <https://github.com/ansible-collections/community.network>`_.
+For convenience, backporting can be implemented automatically using GitHub bots (for example, with the `Patchback app <https://github.com/apps/patchback>`_) and labeling like it is done in `community.general <https://github.com/ansible-collections/community.general>`_ and `community.network <https://github.com/ansible-collections/community.network>`_.

 Releasing
 =========

-Collection maintainers release all supported stable versions of the collections regularly, provided that there have been enough changes to release.
+Collection maintainers release all supported stable versions of the collections regularly, provided that there have been enough changes merged to release.

 Generally, releasing in the collections consists of: